Course Paper Project for British Society & Modern Novels

 - Brave: Science and technology fails to control Lenina’s behavior.

-- Lord of Flies: Roger is not a sidekick like Piggy; he is a hidden competitor to Jack.
+- Flies: Roger is not a sidekick like Piggy; he is a hidden competitor to Jack.

 Write an MLA format argument paper of about 800 words on one (or more) of the course texts: Dubliners, Brave New World, Lord of the Flies, or Lucky Jim.
 Try to discuss an issue or theme which explains the text(s); simply comparing two characters can be boring unless the comparison tells us something meaningful.
 Feel free to look at the blog questions or think about the presentations for ideas.